Altinity/clickhouse-backup/ReadMe.md

   port: 22                     # SFTP_PORT
   key: ""                      # SFTP_KEY
   path: ""                     # SFTP_PATH, `system.macros` values can be applied as {macro_name}
+  object_disk_path: ""         # SFTP_OBJECT_DISK_PATH, path for backup of part from clickhouse object disks, if object disks present in clickhouse, then shall not be zero and shall not be prefixed by `path`
   concurrency: 1               # SFTP_CONCURRENCY
   compression_format: tar      # SFTP_COMPRESSION_FORMAT, allowed values tar, lz4, bzip2, gzip, sz, xz, brortli, zstd, `none` for upload data part folders as is
   compression_level: 1         # SFTP_COMPRESSION_LEVEL